-The CWHSSA applies to both direct Federal contracts and to federally assisted contracts in excess of \$100,000 where those contracts require or involve the employment of laborers and mechanics and where Federal wage standards (e.g., Davis-Bacon or HUD-determined prevailing wage rates) are applicable.
+The CWHSSA applies to both direct Federal contracts and to federally assisted contracts in excess of \$100,000 where those contracts require or involve the employment of laborers and mechanics and where Federal wage standards (e.g., Davis-Bacon or HUDdetermined prevailing wage rates) are applicable.
 CWHSSA provisions apply to all laborers and mechanics, including watchmen and guards, employed by any contractor or subcontractor.
 CWHSSA also applies to maintenance laborers and mechanics employed by contractors or subcontractors engaged in the operation of Public Housing Agency (PHA), Tribally Designated Housing Entity (TDHE), and Indian Housing Authority (IHA) developments.

-CWHSSA provides that all O/T hours must be compensated at a rate not less than one-and one-half times the regular basic rate of pay (i.e., premium pay).
+CWHSSA provides that all O/T hours must be compensated at a rate not less than oneand one-half times the regular basic rate of pay (i.e., premium pay).
 Where CWHSSA O/T provisions are applicable, compensatory time in lieu of premium pay for O/T hours is not permissible.
 In the event of O/T violations, the CWHSSA renders the contractor liable to the underpaid workers for wage restitution and to the United States for liquidated damages computed at the rate of ten dollars (\$10) per violation.
 Intentional violations of CWHSSA standards are considered a Federal criminal misdemeanor.

-4.2.3 Copeland "Anti-Kickback" Act
+Copeland "Anti-Kickback" Act

-The Copeland Act of 1934, supra, concerns three (3) facets of prevailing wage compliance:
+The Copeland Act of 1934 concerns 3 facets of prevailing wage compliance:

-1. The "anti-kickback' provision makes it a criminal offense for any person to induce, by any manner whatsoever, any person employed in the construction, prosecution, completion, or repair of any public building, public work, or building or work financed in whole or in part by loans or grants from the United States, to give up any part of the compensation to which they are entitled under their contract of employment.
-Violations of the anti-kickback provision are punishable by a fine or by imprisonment up to five (5) years, or both;
+1. The "anti-kickback' provision makes it a criminal offense for any person to induce, by any manner whatsoever, any person employed in the construction, prosecution, completion, or repair of any public building, public work, or building or work financed in whole or in part by loans or grants from the United States, to give up any part of the compensation to which they are entitled under their

-O/T hours are defined as hours worked in excess of forty (40) during any workweek on the CWHSSA-covered project site.
+&lt;sup>11 O/T hours are defined as hours worked in excess of forty (40) during any workweek on the CWHSSA-covered project site.
 HUD Davis-Bacon Labor Standards - A Contractor's Guide to Prevailing Wage Requirements for Federally-Assisted Construction Projects (January 2012), p.
 1-1.